benedictau1993/spotify_recommendation_engine/README.md

 #### 2. **Data preparation & feature engineering.**

+As a first step, we concatenate tracks collected from the user profile with tracks scraped from the Spotify library.
+Spotify provides their data in a rather clean format, so that data cleaning is limited to dropping duplicate tracks and unnecessary features as well as converting features to the appropriate data types.
+We decided to drop rows with missing data, given the limited number of missing values in relation to our dataset.

+This notebook also covers functions we developed for feature engineering such as categorizing the album label, transforming the release date, converting duration to minutes, and extracting section values.
+Spotify provides genre information on a very granular level.
+In order for us to be able to validate our clusters later in the analysis, we had to aggregate those sub-genres into higher-level genres.
+In order to do so, we converted the list of sub-genres into a string, applied the TdidfVectorizer on the string, reduced the dimensionality of the resulting matrix applying TruncatedSVD, and finally clustered the resulting data using K-Means into 13 genres.

+Because our dataset consists of data from multiple users, we wrote a function to drop remaining duplicates specifying a target user.
+As a final step, dummy variables are created for all categorical features.

 #### 3. **Clustering for Genre Creation.**

+The purpose of this notebook is to apply different clustering techniques to create clusters based on the audio features of tracks to define and validate music genres.
+We apply techniques such as t-SNE, DBSCAN, Agglomerative Clustering, and K-Means, explore their respective results, and finally evaluate their performance and applicability for our business problem.

 #### 4. **Data modelling.**

+For our recommendation systems, we approach the problem from four different angles.
+1. Classification models
+2. Regression models
+3. Track-based recommendation system

+  This notebook contains a function generating themed playlists based on songs a user likes or has listened to in the past.
+The function offers the user the ability to take the following approaches to receive recommendations:
+  -	It recommends new songs based on the audio features of a user's single favorite song.
+  -	It recommends new songs based on the average of the audio features of all songs a user has in its profile.
+  -	It recommends new songs based on the average of the audio features of any given list of songs the user specifies.

+4. Cluster-based recommendation system

 #### 5. **Playlist publication.**

 From the models in Section 3 and 4, we output three themed playlists with 10 tracks each for each of the above methods: Dance (danceability score > 0.7), Chill (tempo < 95, valence > 0.5), and Discover Unpopular (popularity < 60, artist popularity < 80).

 We have create a similar pipeline that takes the aforementioned playlists (stored as .csv files), (i) encodes the names of the playlists so the user/beta-tester does not know the theme or the method, (ii) creates playlists in the user's Spotify account, (iii) creates an encoding dictionary that allows the user to rate/comment on each of the playlists.

+Finally we provide a script that creates a playlist in a user's Spotify account, upon parsing the name of the desired playlist as well as a list of Spotify track URIs into the function.

 ## Files: